Graphic Organizer Templates: A teacher's guide

 A flow chart is a diagram that shows the way in which a range of things work together.
 It might be time-based, for example, or the way that a spreadsheet works.
 A connector form is the most flexible of the graphic organisers and could be a list of different kinds of information, a specific diagram, or even just a picture.
 Whether you students are creating a pie chart or documenting historical events using a timeline, the visual nature of the organiser makes complex concepts more accessible.

 As we mentioned, choosing the right type of organizer is a skill in itself.
 Many websites are offering pre-formatted graphic organizers, but simply having a large selection won't help teachers and children.
-The good news is that there are a few central ways to organize our ideas, and these have corresponding graphics.
+The good news is that there are a few central ways to organise our ideas, and these have corresponding graphics.
 You don't need anything elaborate, simple black-and-white graphic organizers will do the job.
-We don't want to distract the learner away from the content, any extraneous load on the working memory might act as a distraction.
+We don't want to distract the learner away from the content, any extraneous load on the working memorymight act as a distraction.

-How can we organize information?
+How can we organise information?

 There are other organizer types, but the four listed above will cover most writing assignments and child encounters in the curriculum.
 Specialist tools include: